MNGT 361 LEADERSHIP AND MANAGEMENT (3)

 The role of compensation administration in HRM, including procedures for designing and administering a compensation system, the special aspects of pay-for-performance systems as well as indirect compensation (benefits).
 Prerequisites: senior major standing, MNGT 381.

-An in-depth coverage of key functional areas of human resource management including training, development, and performance management from strategic perspectives.
+An in-depth coverage of key functional areas of human resource management including talent management, development, and performance management from strategic perspectives.
 Students will learn how to sustain a competitive advantage by managing an organization's people, rather than its product or technology.
 The content includes: review of theoretical frameworks, review of empirical researches, development and implementation of programs, and other contemporary issues in training, development and performance management.
-Prerequisites: MNGT 361; MNGT 381.
+Prerequisites: MNGT 361 and MNGT 381; major in BUAD; senior standing.

 MNGT 453 CONFLICT RESOLUTION IN BUSINESS (3)

 Resolving disputes in business operations through negotiation, mediation, and arbitration as alternatives to litigation.
 Buyer/seller disputes, management salary negotiations, service contractor disputes, and real estate issues.
-Prerequisites: senior major standing, MNGT 361.
+Prerequisites: MNGT 361; junior/senior major standing.

 MNGT 463 ORGANIZATIONAL LEADERSHIP (3)

 An array of leadership theories, research findings and practical applications covering participatory leadership, followership, power and influence, contingency perspectives, and leadership in decision making groups, charismatic and strategic leadership in organizations.
-Prerequisites: major standing, MNGT 361.
+Prerequisites: MNGT 361; junior/senior major standing.

 MNGT 470 SPECIAL TOPICS IN MANAGEMENT (3)